Natural Hair Blowout and Flat Iron

 natural hair blowout

-Trimming our ends is so important for growth and just maintaining the health and shine in our hair because those old ends look real trashy and tired no matter how you style your hair.
-Once these split ends start travelling up the shaft of your hair, that’s a wrap.
+If I let these split ends start traveling up the shaft of my hair, that’s a wrap.
 Especially with colour in my hair that makes it dry and vulnerable to damage, extra care and the occasional trim is essential.
 That’s why I ensure to use my DIY Deep Conditioner whenever I finally do wash out a blowout.

-How to do a Natural Hair Blowout
+How to Do a Natural Hair Blowout

 Even when it was shorter, and you’ll see those pictures below, I still went to the salon because the few occasions I tried to do it myself were a hot mess.
 Which is hilarious since when I was relaxed I could wash and straighten my hair myself with ease.

-However, I will offer these tips:
+However, I will offer these tips if you’re going to DIY:

 • Flatiron after for a sleeker look.